codehangar/reqlpro/README.md

 The main.js file at root is similar to a server.js file for a node web server.
 It handles spawning the main window process.

-The public folder has all the HTLM, CSS, and Javascript essential to most of the application.
+The public folder has all the HTML, CSS, and Javascript essential to most of the application.

 The main.js file at the root of the public folder is the entry file for webpack, and outputs a file called app.js in the root of scripts.
 The app.js file is what the index.html file is loading.
 This is bootstraping all the javascript the app is using.